 The Bureau of Land Management Eagle Lake Field Office (BLM) is proposing to gather and remove excess wild horses and burros from within and outside the Twin Peaks Herd Management Area (HMA) in order to achieve the established appropriate management level (AML) and implement a range of fertility controls to maintain the population to within AML over a period of up to 10 years.
 Aerial surveys would be conducted close to the onset of gathers to verify numbers and locations of the animals.
-The specific number of animals gathered would depend on when gathers occur and how many wild horses and burros are inhabiting the HMA.
+The specific number of animals gathered and removed to achieve and/or maintain AML would depend on when the actions occur and how many wild horses and burros are inhabiting the HMA.
 Any animals captured and selected for return to the range may be treated with fertility control.
-Females would be treated with an approved fertility control and males would be released to adjust the sex ratio and slow population growth.
+All female horses returned to the HMA would be treated with an approved fertility control and additional male horses would be released to adjust the sex ratio (60:40 male:female ratio) to slow population growth.
 Fertility control measures would be administered in accordance with current BLM policy and guidance.

-In compliance with the National Environmental Policy Act, this Environmental Assessment (EA) is a sitespecific analysis of potential impacts that could result from implementation of the proposed action or alternatives.
+In compliance with the National Environmental Policy Act, this Environmental Assessment (EA) is a site-specific analysis of potential impacts that could result from implementation of the proposed action or alternatives.
 If the BLM determines significant impacts could occur, an Environmental Impact Statement (EIS) would be prepared for the project.
 If no significant impacts are expected, an EIS would not be prepared and a decision would be issued along with a Finding of No Significant Impact (FONSI) documenting the reasons why implementation of the selected alternative would not result in significant environmental impact.